• Skip to primary navigation

 This dish is meant to be finger food.
 To eat the peppers, hold the stem and bite off the entire pepper so that you are left just holding the stem.
 You can usually eat a whole pepper in one bite.

-Pimientos de Padrón are small green peppers that are typically sautéed in olive oil until their skin becomes blistered and browned, topped with sea salt and served as an appetizer.
+Pimientos de Padrón are small green Spanish Peppers that are typically sautéed in olive oil until their skin becomes blistered and browned, topped with sea salt and served as an appetizer.

 5 from 3 votes